BazzaCuda/Extractor/README.md

 If you use the add password box, Extractor will maintain the UTF-8 encoding of the passwords.txt file automatically.

 In the .ini file, DLExts= provides a comma-separated, or semi-colon-separated list specifying which archive extensions the "Find Files" function should search for in the DLPath folder. e.g. \*.7z,\*.rar,\*.zip
+You may drag and drop any archive file format onto the grid - dragged and dropped files are not limited by the extensions you've specified for the "Find Files" function.

 The "Extract" function will do a "Find PWs" first.
 You don't have to do "Find PWs" first and then "Extract".